AndrewGaspar/Async-Await-Proposal-for-TypeScript/Code-Generation/Await Expressions in Compound Expressions.md

-# AwaitExpressions in Compound Expressions
+# Await Expressions in Compound Expressions

 This section will deal with all compound expressions except those that use the `&&` or `||` operator.